expertspec/expert/README.rst

 Expert Applications
 ==========================================================

-- **Authenticity** - is a characteristic that allows us to evaluate the level of consistency of information simultaneously transmitted by a person verbally and non-verbally (audio, video and textual channels).
+- **Confidence** - is a characteristic that allows to evaluate a property of personality, the core of which is a positive assessment of an individual's own skills and abilities as sufficient to achieve goals meaningful to him and meet his needs.
 - **Aggression** - is a qualitative characteristic of a person's attitude toward someone or something, expressed in a state of hostility, ill-will, aggression, anger toward the object of hostility.
-- **Confidence** - is a characteristic that allows us to evaluate a property of personality, the core of which is a positive assessment of an individual's own skills and abilities as sufficient to achieve goals meaningful to him and meet his needs.
+- **Congruence** - is a characteristic that allows us to evaluate the level of consistency of information simultaneously transmitted by a person verbally and non-verbally (audio, video and textual channels).
-- **Contradiction** - is a characteristic that allows us to evaluate two statements of which one is the negation of the other.
+- **Inconsistency** - is a characteristic that allows us to evaluate two statements of which one is the negation of the other.
 If two statements are in a contradictory relation, then one of them is equivalent to the negation of the other.
-- **Transcribe**
-- **Summarize**
+- **Speaker Verification**
+- **Speech  Recognition and Summarization**

 Requirements
 ==========================================================

 - Python ~=3.9 (python3.9-full, python3.9-dev)
 - pip >=22.0 or PDM ~=2.4.8
+- CUDA >= 11.6

 Installation
 ==========================================================

-Describe how users can install your project.
+- **Case A**: If You use Expert as a dependency or third-party package:

 Expert can be installed with ``pip``: